danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-20-using-the-isEnabled-environment-value-in-iOS-14.md

 }
 ```

-Well, at least you would think that it's as simple, since it compiles.
+At least, you would think that it's as simple, since it compiles.
 In iOS 15, this works great:

 ![iOS 15 renders enabled and disabled buttons correctly]({{page.assets}}ios15.png)

-However, things doesn't look as nice in iOS 14.4, where the `isEnabled` state is always `true`:
+However, it doesn't work in iOS 14.4, where the `isEnabled` state always returns `true`:

 ![iOS 14.4 renders enabled and disabled buttons incorrectly]({{page.assets}}ios14-4.png)

-Turns out that this environment value returns an incorrect value to button styles, which is yet another of these nasty SwiftUI inconsistencies that are easy to miss and that cause bugs in your apps.
+Turns out that the environment value returns an incorrect value to button styles in iOS 14.
+This is another nasty SwiftUI bug that is easy to miss and that causes bugs in your apps.

-To fix this bug, your button style must create a nested view, which can then use the correct `isEnabled` environment value to customize the button content.
+To fix this bug, your button style must create a nested view, which can then use the correct `isEnabled` environment value to customize the button content:

-The button style above could be adjusted to look something like this:

 ```swift
 struct MyButtonStyle: ButtonStyle {